StanForever/awesome-websites/README.md

 * [https://webhook.site](https://webhook.site) : Webhook.site allows you to easily test webhooks and other types of HTTP requests.
 * [https://www.windy.com](https://www.windy.com/) : One of the best weather forecasting service in the world.
 * [https://whatisthisthing.vercel.app/](https://whatisthisthing.vercel.app/) : A site which has all the things from r/whatisthisthing with just the picture, and the answer/possible answer.
+* [https://www.wordclouds.com](https://www.wordclouds.com/) : Free online word cloud generator.
+* [https://world-power-plugs.com](https://world-power-plugs.com/) : Going on an internship, volunteering abroad or simply traveling for pleasure?
+Wherever you go, World Power Plugs makes sure you can power up.
+In seconds you'll know if you need a plug adapter or a power converter for any outlets used around the world 🌍

 ## Y :
 * [http://www.youtube-mp3.org](http://www.youtube-mp3.org/) : Convert YouTube videos to MP3s. :cinema: